Original Research ARTICLE

 Table 4.
 Number of tracks originating from each of the 9 zones of interest and ending at 15 endpoints offshore of Corsair Canyon (northwest Atlantic).

-Mean residence time in each zone (calculated as the total time a track was located in that zone) was estimated at 15.2 h over all months and zones of interest (Figure 9).
-Short residence times were observed in areas southwest of Corsair Canyon, in Georges Canyon and Heezen Canyon, and particularly in Nygren Canyon (mean: 4.3, 6.2 and 7.0 h in May, January, and September, respectively).
-In contrast, mean residence times were longer in Lydonia Canyon, Gilbert Canyon and Oceanographer Canyon in September (21.8, 21.5, and 35.5 h, respectively).
-Mean residence time was estimated to be consistently above the grand mean in all months in the deep area of Northeast Channel (27.0, 19.0, and 22.4 h in January, May and September, respectively), and in January in the shallow area (23.2 h).
+Mean residence time in each zone (calculated as the total time a track was located in that zone) was estimated at 16 h over all months and zones of interest (Figure 9).
+Short residence times were observed in areas southwest of Corsair Canyon, in Georges Canyon and Heezen Canyon, and particularly in Nygren Canyon (mean: 5.4, 7.9, and 9.0 h in May, January, and September, respectively).
+In contrast, mean residence times were longer in Lydonia Canyon, Gilbert Canyon and Oceanographer Canyon in September (19.1, 14.8, and 20.7 h respectively).
+Mean residence time was estimated to be consistently above the grand mean in January in the deep area of Northeast Channel (52.4 h), and in the shallow area (31.3 h).
 We attribute this pattern to the effect of tides in Northeast Channel.
-The longest residence times (>200 h) were observed in Gilbert Canyon (single occurrences of 215 and 326 h in September and May, respectively) and Oceanographer Canyon (single occurrence of 280 h in September).
+The longest residence times (> 200 h) were observed in January in the deep area of Northeast Channel and Oceanographer Canyon (single occurrence of 237 h).

 Figure 9.
 Boxplots of residence time (h) for all tracks overlapping zones of interest segregated by month (sample sizes for the zone-month combinations are given in Table 4).
 Mean residence times for each month-zone combination are shown (red diamonds), as well as overall average (black dashed line).

-Mean minimum transit time between the mouth of Corsair Canyon and zones of interest was estimated at 15.8 days prior to track end time across all years and months (Figure 10).
-As expected, areas nearer the mouth of Corsair Canyon (Corsair Canyon proper and Georges Canyon) showed short mean transit time, particularly in January (1.6 days for Corsair Canyon proper and 1.4 days for Georges Canyon).
-Minimum transit time increased with increasing southwestward distance from Corsair Canyon at Heezen Canyon (5.2 – 8.6 days), Nygren Canyon (15.5 – 19.1 days), and Oceanographer Canyon (19.5 – 31.0 days).
-Estimated minimum transit times from Northeast Channel varied between 10.8 and 32.0 days and were generally faster for the deep than shallow area and in January and May, than in September.
+Mean minimum transit time between the mouth of Corsair Canyon and zones of interest was estimated at 15.1 days prior to track end time across all years and months (Figure 10).
+As expected, areas nearer the mouth of Corsair Canyon (Corsair Canyon proper and Georges Canyon) showed short mean transit time, particularly in January for Corsair Canyon proper (1.8 days) and in May for Georges Canyon (0.9 days).
+Minimum transit time increased with increasing southwestward distance from Corsair Canyon at Heezen Canyon (3.7–8.0 days), Nygren Canyon (15.6–19.2), and Oceanographer Canyon (20.4–25.7).
+Estimated minimum transit times from Northeast Channel varied between 10.2 and 38.4 days and were generally faster for the deep than shallow area.
 Similar patterns were predicted for the maximum transit time from the zones of interest (data not shown).
-Maximum transit times reached 60 days (the maximum temporal length of tracks) in Northeast Channel and two tracks in Heezen Canyon.
-However, this pattern may not be the result of long residence times, but rather that the tracks visited these canyons at multiple times during the tracking period.
+Maximum transit times reached ~30 days in Gilbert and Oceanographer Canyons and 41 days in the shallow area of Northeast Channel.

 Figure 10.
 Boxplots of mean minimum transit time calculated from all tracks overlapping each zone of interest, segregated by month (sample sizes for the zone-month combinations are given in Table 4).
 Mean transit times for each month-zone combination (red diamonds) and overall average (black dashed line) are also shown.

 The estimated position of tracks varied among months during the surveyed period (Figure 11).
 In January, most tracks straddled the upper continental slope at depths < 2000 m.
 To the southwest, the tracks extended at the farthest to Nygren Canyon, then diverting offshore into deeper waters.
-To the northeast, tracks were predicted to occur along the slope at the mouth of Northeast Channel, extending slightly northwards along the shelf break.
-In May, tracks originating from the northeast along the slope appeared restricted by the 1000-m isobath.
+To the northeast, tracks were predicted to occur along the slope at the mouth of Northeast Channel, but rarely found northeastward of the Channel.
+In May, tracks originating from the northeast along the slope close to the shelf break appeared restricted by the 1000-m isobath.
 Estimated tracks reached further south than in January, most immediately offshore of Oceanographer Canyon, Gilbert Canyon and Lydonia Canyon, without penetrating into the canyons.
 Around the middle of Georges Bank, tracks extend further offshore down to the 3000-m isobath.
 In September, consistent with previous observations, no connectivity was predicted with areas northeast of Corsair Canyon.
 Most tracks originated from the southwest of Corsair Canyon, beyond Oceanographer Canyon.
 Most of these tracks, however, were confined to the 3000-m isobath, in the upper slope area extending immediately north of Corsair Canyon to Oceanographer Canyon.
 Overall, high interannual variability in spatial patterns was detected.
 The areas where > 50% of tracks were predicted to occur were restricted to the immediate adjacent region surrounding Corsair Canyon.

 Figure 11.
 Fraction of the total number of tracks (0–1) of all tracks in the region surrounding the mouth of Corsair Canyon over the maximum temporal length of release (60 d) segregated by month: January, May and September (total of 750 tracks for each month).
 Densities were computed on a 5 km × 5 km grid.
 Fractions below 0.05 are not shown.